| | | | |

 • K2tog – rep to the end of the round.

-• Cut a length of yarn and thread through the darning needle, pick up the stitches left on the needles and sew them tightly together.
+Cut a length of yarn around 6 inches, thread through the darning needle, pick up the remaining stitches left on the needles at the top of the hat, and sew tightly together.

 ribbed beanie hat